Zero to Hero Part 1: Dreaming of Mastery

 - crawling docs and code.
 My workplace's docs are so bad that most people default to asking in Slack.
 I should find ways to get answers faster, and store them in notes to avoid future lookups.

-- emails and slack - these yield so little value I
+- emails and slack - these yield so little value I should look at them as little as possible

 - Block time for the key metrics.
 My time keeps fizzling away, perhaps because I don't tame it.
 Time blocking will likely be my most important tool in this adventure, and not with a calendar app.